Hi, I'm Becky and I made Sheltie Planet because I can't get enough of these beautiful, agile, hilarious, sensitive and intelligent furballs.

 - YouTube - Watch videos of Howard and Piper in action.

-PS If you're like me and are the type of person who wants to start at the beginning at lay everything out straight, you can review our article archives here.
-Enjoy!
+PS If you're the type of person who likes to start at the beginning, you can find our entire article archives here.